Can Edibles Go Bad

 Key Takeaways

-• In general, edibles will stay fresh for up to 6 months.
+• Generally, edibles stay fresh for up to 6 months.
 However, edibles like gummies and beverages will stay fresh longer than cookies or brownies.

 • The main reasons why edibles go bad are heat, light, moisture, and bacteria.

-• Stale flavors and no effects are the main indicators that an edible has gone bad.
+• Stale flavors and minimal effects are the main indicators that an edible has gone bad.

 Do Edibles Have a Similar Shelf Life to Regular Gummies?